-This outline should be placed in the history notebook under Outlines (the first section), where it will serve as part of a running summary of historical facts.
+Remember that the list of facts is not intended to be exhaustive; it should be a record of the information the student finds most interesting.
+Place the list of facts in the history notebook under Facts (the first section), where it will serve as a running summary of information learned.